Runcorn Shopping City: Refurbishment

-Runcorn Shopping City comprises over 60 stores.
-Originally anchored by Littlewoods and Woolworths.
-For some time the main anchor store was The Range but they closed their doors at the end of February 2021.
-This unit is currently (April 2021) empty.
-The centre also hosts many smaller retailers and has introduced an incubator for local start up outlets in 'The Box'.

-The centre is also complemented by surrounding developments, including large supermarkets, drive through fast food restaurants, and the adjacent Trident Retail Park and its multiplex cinema.
-Local amenities like the main library and Council 'Direct Link' centres are also attached to the Shopping City in the civic quarter.

-Future development
+In August 2017, as part of a demerger, the centre was transferred to Capreon before entering administration in 2019.
 In April 2018, Halton Borough Council unveiled concept plans for the regeneration of the area surrounding and adjoining the Shopping City under the theme, 'Halton Healthy New Town'.
 The centrepiece of this plan had been the reconstruction of the neighbouring Halton General Hospital site but funding from central government programmes was denied and the wider regeneration plans stalled.
 Following the centre entering receivership in 2019, Savills appointed RivingtonHark to work with Halton Borough Council and asset management company ICG Longbow to develop the site into a 'mixed use retail, lifestyle and wellness centre.'

-Location and transport

-The Shopping City was built as a central focus for the New Town centre, and a civic quarter was built adjoining the centre which includes a library, police station and local government offices.
-Halton General Hospital is also nearby.

-The centre is also complemented by surrounding developments, including large supermarkets, drive through fast food restaurants, and the adjacent Trident Retail Park and its multiplex cinema.

-The Old Town area of Runcorn with its Brindley Theatre is a few minutes drive away and the shopping centre is overlooked by the historic Halton Castle.

-It has a core catchment population of 120,000.